 1. Try to see things through your parent's point of view.

 As you approach the discussion about home care, consider how your parent might feel.
-You know them better than anyone and can anticipate why they might be hesitant to hire a caregiver.
+You know them better than anyone and can anticipate why they might be hesitant to hire a caregiver or other long-term care services.
 As you put yourself in their shoes, you can empathize and help provide solid reasons why home care might be a good fit.

 However, avoid making and stating assumptions about how your parent will react.
 During the conversation, you should give your parent time to express how they feel.